25 of the Greatest Cover Songs

 - "Hurt" from Nine Inch Nails and the legend Johnny Cash.

-- "Hound Dog" by Willie Mae 'Big Mama' Thornton and the King, Elvis Presley
+- "Hound Dog" original by Willie Mae 'Big Mama' Thornton and the King, Elvis Presley

 - "At Last" originally from the musical "Sun Valley Serenade" first recorded by Glenn Miller and His Orchestra (vocals by Ray Eberle and Lynn Bari) and the quintessential version from Etta James.